 To know how other people behave takes intelligence, but to know myself takes wisdom.
 To manage other people's lives takes strength, but to manage my own life takes true power.
 If I am content with what I have, I can live simply and enjoy both prosperity and free time.
 If my goals are clear, I can achieve them without fuss.
 If I am at peace with myself, I will not spend my life force in conflicts.
 If I have learned to let go, I do not need to fear dying.
 John Heider

 I watched while the White-breasted Nuthatch took a seed/nut - hid it behind some tree bark - and back he came for more.
 I don't recall him ever eating these as he took them - just hiding them.
 I guess he was saving them for later :)

 I've been asked which comes first - the quote or the image.
-99% of the time the image comes first - however - today I found this quote and it seemed to sum up exactly how I feel about walking in nature - It is ALWAYS a WONDER to me.
-So I searched in my archives to find something that would convey that - and this is what I found :) There is so much wonder out there if we take the time to look around.
+99% of the time the image comes first - however - when I found this quote - it seemed to sum up exactly how I feel about walking in nature - It is ALWAYS a WONDER to me.
+So I searched to find something that would convey that - and this is what I found :) There is so much wonder out there if we take the time to look around.

 Carl R. Rogers

 Allow me to appreciate each individual for who they are - and watch with awe as they "unfold".

 Stay, little cheerful Robin! stay, And at my easement sing, Though it should prove a farewell lay And this our parting spring.
 Then, little Bird, this boon confer, Come, and my requiem sing, Nor fail to be the harbinger Of everlasting spring. —William Wordsworth

 Waking up to Robin's song puts me in a good mood!
 Have you ever heard the morning song of a Robin?
 Click HERE for his beautiful music.